Aliases for EIF5A Gene

 GeneCards Summary for EIF5A Gene

 EIF5A (Eukaryotic Translation Initiation Factor 5A) is a Protein Coding gene.
-Diseases associated with EIF5A include hiv-1.
-Among its related pathways are Transport to the Golgi and subsequent modification and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with EIF5A include Hiv-1.
+Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include poly(A) RNA binding and protein N-terminus binding.
 An important paralog of this gene is EIF5A2.

 UniProtKB/Swiss-Prot for EIF5A Gene

 mRNA-binding protein involved in translation elongation.
 Has an important function at the level of mRNA turnover, probably acting downstream of decapping.
 Involved in actin dynamics and cell cycle progression, mRNA decay and probably in a pathway involved in stress response and maintenance of cell wall integrity.
 With syntenin SDCBP, functions as a regulator of p53/TP53 and p53/TP53-dependent apoptosis.
 Regulates also TNF-alpha-mediated apoptosis.
 Mediates effects of polyamines on neuronal process extension and survival.
 May play an important role in brain development and function, and in skeletal muscle stem cell differentiation.
 Also described as a cellular cofactor of human T-cell leukemia virus type I (HTLV-1) Rex protein and of human immunodeficiency virus type 1 (HIV-1) Rev protein, essential for mRNA export of retroviral transcripts.